sunliangqin/VSCodeQuickBrowse/README.md

     }
 ]
 ```
-1. pattern: a regular expression to match the current file path ("/" is used as path separator).
+1. pattern: a regular expression to match the current file path (use '/' as path separator).
 The first rule that matches will be used for quick browse.
 1. list: a list of url for quick browse.
 Use $n to reference the capturing groups defined in pattern.